apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/task/sql.md

 ### After Running the Task Successfully, Query the Results in Hive

 Log in to the bigdata cluster and use 'hive' command or 'beeline' or 'JDBC' and other methods to connect to the 'Apache Hive' for the query.
 The query SQL is `select * from tmp_hello_world_{yyyyMMdd}`, please replace `{yyyyMMdd}` with the date of the running day.
-The query screenshot is as follows:
+The following shows the query screenshot:

 ![hive-sql](/img/tasks/demo/hive-result.png)